SR Lord Nelson class: Naming the locomotives

-The locomotives were all named after famous Royal Navy admirals, with the doyen of the class being named Lord Nelson.
+The locomotives were all named after famous Royal Navy admirals, with the first of the class being named Lord Nelson.
 As a result, the rest of the locomotives belonged to the Lord Nelson (LN) class.

 Modifications

 The performance of the new locomotives was mixed, depending upon the experience of the crew and the circumstances under which they were operating.
 At times it was no better than their smaller predecessors.
 Maunsell therefore undertook a number of experiments to try to improve the performance of the new locomotives.
 No. E859 was fitted with smaller 6 ft 3 in driving wheels to see if this would improve performance over the heavily graded London-Dover line, but the difference was marginal.
 No. E860 was fitted with a longer, heavier boiler but once again with little improvement.
 The whole class however benefitted from the fitting of smoke deflectors during the late 1920s.

 Maunsell was aware of the reputation for poor steaming enjoyed by the class and attempted to address it by the fitting of twin Kylchap blastpipes to No. 860 in 1934.
 However, the problem was ultimately solved by Oliver Bulleid, Maunsell's replacement as Chief Mechanical Engineer of the Southern in 1938.
 He fitted larger diameter chimneys and Lemaître multiple jet blastpipes, which effectively transformed their performance.
 Thereafter the class was highly respected.